phuocng/html-dom/posts/show-a-custom-context-menu-at-clicked-position.md

 }
 ```

+{% callout %}
-> ## Resource
+### Resource

->
-> This post doesn't tell how to build the menu.
+This post doesn't tell how to build the menu.
 It's up to you but [CSS Layout](https://csslayout.io/patterns/menu) is a nice resource to look at.
+{% endcallout %}

 It's the time to set the position for the menu.
 It can be calculated based on [the mouse position](/calculate-the-mouse-position-relative-to-an-element):